araobp/pic-mcu/README.md

 ## Deep learning

-I have just tested a simle neural network with TensorFlow to classify human body movement.
+I have just tested a simple neural network with TensorFlow to classify human body movement.
 [The notebook is here](./tensorflow/machine_learning_hidden_softmax.ipynb).

 Reference:
 - [DEEP CONVOLUTIONAL NETWORKS ON THE PITCH SPIRAL FOR